MikeBusuttil/GraphDB-playground/exercises.md

 4. Which salespeople have the most orders arriving late?

-5. For each employee compare Late ordersvs. total orders
+5. For each employee compare Late orders versus total orders.

 6. Customer grouping